Sam-Miller-2026/UK-online-retail-sales-analysis/README.md

 3. Interactive Dashboards (Power BI): I turned the SQL outputs into a four-page interactive report.
-Download the Power BI file here: ./retail_analysis.pbix
+(Power BI file is available in the file list above).

    •	Executive Overview: High-level KPIs showing 17.74M in total revenue and global reach.